-- 3. Availability of neuraxial drugs on floor stock of nursing or patient care units is generally discouraged. - Keep only if absolutely necessary (e.g. in case pharmacy is closed or at distance.
-Or in procedure areas or operating rooms where such administrations are commonly done) - Drug (or Pharmacy) & Therapeutic Committee (D&TC/P&TC) of the hospital should authorize stocking of neuraxial drugs on patient care units (outside pharmacy) - 4.
-When stored in healthcare facility, bins should be labelled with Generic name and strength in bold and labeled as "High Alert medication". - 5.
-To avoid errors with Look-Alike, sound-alike or read-alike appearance against any other drug available in the inventory, use recommended techniques for proper differentiation e.g. tall-man lettering, bold labeling of bins/shelves, storing apart, use of brand names as a reference and use of auxiliary/colored labels etc.
+- Keep only if absolutely necessary (e.g. in case the pharmacy is closed or at distance.
+Or in procedure areas or operating rooms where such administrations are commonly done). - Drug (or Pharmacy) & Therapeutic Committee (D&TC/P&TC) of the hospital should authorize the stocking of neuraxial drugs on patient care units (outside pharmacy). - 4.
+When stored in a healthcare facility, bins should be labelled with Generic name and strength in bold and labeled as "High Alert medication". - 5.
+To avoid errors with Look-Alike, sound-alike or read-alike appearance against any other drug available in the inventory, use recommended techniques for proper differentiation e.g. tall-man lettering, bold labeling of bins/shelves, storing apart, use of brand names as a reference and use of auxiliary/colored labels etc. See the example below:

-See the example below:
+Suppose Bupivacaine is available in different strengths and can be confused with each other, so labels the bins using colors and bold names as follows:

-Suppose Bupivacaine is available in different strengths, and can be confused with each other, so labels the bins using colors and bold names as follows:
+Bupivacaine 0.5%

-Bupivacaine 0.5% 10 ml Mention Brand Name High Alert Medicine
+Mention Brand Name High Alert Medicine